Gatlinburg fire victims: Houses destroyed, relatives missing

 - "The things I've known probably don't exist anymore," another Gatlinburg resident says

-(CNN)Michael Reed still doesn't know where his wife and daughters are -- or whether they escaped alive.
+Gatlinburg, Tennessee (CNN)Michael Reed still doesn't know where his wife and daughters are -- or whether they escaped alive.

-The wildfires sweeping eastern Tennessee engulfed his Gatlinburg home while he and his son were away.
+The wildfires sweeping eastern Tennessee -- which claimed three lives in separate locations -- engulfed his Gatlinburg home while he and his son were away.
 It's not certain whether Reed's wife, Constance, and daughters Chloe and Lily fled the house in time.

 "We're just hoping for a miracle," Reed told CNN affiliate WATE-TV in Knoxville on Tuesday.